dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ### 5.3.1.
 Terraform

 <!-- Det her skal måske bare slettes eller skrives ind i afsnittet lige nedenunder -->
-This this projects is supposed to handle cloud resources, we need to cover how this is frequently done in the industry and what challenges it brings.
-This paper will in later sections describe how a universal control plane for handling external resources may overcome some of the challenges presented in this section.
+This project is supposed to handle cloud resources, and we need to cover how this is frequently done in the industry and what challenges it brings.
+This paper will, in later sections, describe how a universal control plane for handling external resources may overcome some of the challenges presented in this section.

 A very popular tool that is based on the idea of IaC and declarative configuration is Terraform.
-Terraforms popularity started in 2016-2017 and has been going strong ever since.
+Terraforms' popularity started in 2016-2017 and has been going strong ever since.
 Now Terraform has integration with more than 1700 providers [[source]](https://www.hashicorp.com/resources/the-story-of-hashicorp-terraform-with-mitchell-hashimoto).
-So the natural question is now why bother with control planes when tools like Terraform exists?
+So the natural question is now, why bother with control planes when tools like Terraform exists?
 This section will describe some of the issues related to using Terraform and why it might be better to use control planes for handling external resources.

-Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in configuration files that you can version, reuse, and share.
+Terraform is an Infrastructure as Code tool that lets you define both cloud and on-prem resources in configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
-Terraform can manage all kinds of resources from low-level components to huge cloud provider managed services [[source]](https://www.terraform.io/intro).
-Terraform has the concept of terraform-providers, where service-providers can create integrations with Terraform and let the user manage the providers services through the HashiCorp Configuration Language (HCL).
+Terraform can manage all kinds of resources, from low-level components to huge cloud provider-managed services [[source]](https://www.terraform.io/intro).
+Terraform has the concept of terraform-providers, where service providers can create integrations with Terraform and let the user manage the providers' services through the HashiCorp Configuration Language (HCL).
 "Providers enable Terraform to work with virtually any platform or service with an accessible API" [[source]](https://www.terraform.io/intro).

 #### 5.3.1.1.
 Barrier of entry
 The only practical way of using Terraform in teams is to store the state in some remote place.
 This is commonly done on a cloud provider in some kind of "bucket"/"blobstorage".
 Setting this up can be a big hurdle to overcome if you have not done it before and you are not an experienced developer.
 So before you can solve _whatever your code is supposed to solve_, you first need to solve the problem of _how and where to store the Terraform state_, before you can even start developing anything in your team.